kyma-project/website/content/blog-posts/2022-10-10-Kiali-deprecation/index.md

 In my recent [blog post](https://kyma-project.io/blog/2022/9/21/observability-strategy/), I outlined the new strategy for the Observability domain in Kyma.
 To summarize, the shift towards providing enterprise-grade qualities for Kyma modules moved the focus to enable the users to stream telemetry data into their centralized (outer-cluster) observability backends.
 Hereby, Kyma explicitly decided to support open and easy integration into existing solutions instead of being yet another provider of a specific observability stack in enterprise-grade quality.

 Now, we'll apply the same principle to Kiali.
-Kyma's current Kiali component is very lightweight and does not meet enterprise-grade qualities and with that the current approach does not fit our strategy.
-The Kyma team supports the Kiali project, but doesn't want to become an active member having the goal of running Kiali with managed qualities inside a Kyma cluster.
-Instead, Kyma wants to assure that the users can connect with Kiali whenever they want.
+Kyma's current Kiali component is very lightweight and does not meet enterprise-grade qualities.
+Thus, the current approach does not fit our strategy.

+Instead of running Kiali with managed qualities inside a Kyma cluster, Kyma wants to enable users to connect with Kiali whenever they want.

 ## The Future